A beginner’s guide to status codes

 Status codes are how the browser and web server communicate- the browser request essentially asks the server if a site is available, and the server attempts to fulfil this request.
 They are great indicators of overall website health, and the response can tell you one of three things:

-• Whether there is a problem with the website
+- Whether there is a problem with the website

-• Whether there is a problem with the server
+- Whether there is a problem with the server

-• Whether the web page exists or no longer exists
+- Whether the web page exists or no longer exists

-The Importance of Status Codes for SEO
+The importance of status codes for SEO

 While users may not even notice status codes, they’re incredibly important for SEO and your SEO strategy.
-A status of a client’s site can be revealed through status codes, so SEO experts can find new ways of optimisation or gaps that need fixing with technical SEO.
+The status of a client’s site can be revealed through status codes, so SEO experts can find new ways of optimisation or gaps that need fixing with technical SEO.

 If a site continuously sends status codes that show the site to be inaccessible or unavailable, this can seriously damage rankings as your site seems useless to a user if it cannot perform its function.